avour/radiance-frontend/README.md

 - Borrowers can leverage their LP tokens to lock up assets and increase their yield

 [![Product Name Screen Shot][screenshot5]](https://example.com)

-## Why Radiance

-Impermanent loss is a major concern in the DeFi lending market, deterring many risk-averse investors from entering the market.
-Radiance solves this problem by offering a platform where LP tokens can be used as collateral to borrow other tokens, reducing the risk of impermanent loss and earning yield in the process.
-Borrowers can also leverage their LP tokens to lock up assets and increase their yield.

 ## Vision